The formal theory of relative monads: Relative monads

 Next, we derive an associative-normal left-skew-multicategory structure on $\X\lh{j_* \adj j^*}$.
 We define a function sending the marker $\bullet$ to the loose-cell $j_*$.
 This defines a multicategory with objects ${\X\lh{A, E} + \{ \bullet \}}$.

 We define a family

 by pasting the counit of the loose-adjunction, and a family

 by pasting the unit of the loose-adjunction.
-That these cohere with composition follows from associativity of composition in $\X$.
-The compatibility condition between $\lambda$ and $\rho$ follows from the zig-zag condition associated to the loose-adjunction.
-The left-adjoint loose-cell $j_*$ provides a unit for $\X\lh{j_* \adj j^*}$ by definition. \end{proof}
+That these cohere with composition, together with the compatibility conditions between $\lambda$ and itself, and between $\rho$ and itself, follows from associativity of composition in $\X$.
+The compatibility condition between $\lambda$ and $\rho$ follows from the right zig-zag law associated to the loose-adjunction.
+The left-adjoint loose-cell $j_*$ provides a unit for $\X\lh{j_* \adj j^*}$, the first condition of \cref{unital-skew-multicategory} holding by definition, and the second condition following from the left zig-zag law associated to the loose-adjunction. \end{proof}

-\begin{remark} \Cref{skew-multicategorical-hom} generalises the construction of \cite[\S7]{lack2012skew} from bicategories and skew-monoidal categories to \vdcs{} and skew-multicategories.
+\begin{remark} \Cref{skew-multicategorical-hom} generalises the construction of \cite[\S7]{lack2014monads} from bicategories and skew-monoidal categories to \vdcs{} and skew-multicategories.
 In fact, the construction of the associative-normal left-skew-multicategory $\X\lh{j_* \adj j^*}$ fits into a more general context, which we briefly outline.
 Recall from \cite[\S3]{lack2012skew} that skew-monoidal structures on a category $C$ are often induced from monoidal structures on $C$ by tensoring with a skew-warping $T$, via $a \skt b \defeq a \otimes T b$.
-The construction in \cite[\S7]{lack2012skew} is essentially a categorification of this idea, where the monoidal category $C$ is replaced by a bicategory $\K$.
+The construction in \cite[\S7]{lack2014monads} is essentially a categorification of this idea, where the monoidal category $C$ is replaced by a bicategory $\K$.
 In this context, the tensor $\otimes$ becomes composition $\odot$ of loose-cells, and the skew-warping is given by $j^* \odot \ph$.
 However, although \citeauthor{lack2014monads} do consider a bicategorical notion of skew-warping in \S4 \ibid{}, they do not exhibit the skew-monoidal structure on $\K[A, E]$ as an instance of this construction.
 To do so would require the consideration of a notion of \emph{relative skew-warping}, to capture the skew-monoidal structure induced by a single right-adjoint 1-cell $j^* \colon E \lto A$, rather than by a family of right-adjoint 1-cells indexed by the objects of $\K$.

 We have chosen to follow \textcite{lack2014monads} in giving an explicit construction of the skew-multicategorical structure in \cref{skew-multicategorical-hom}, since a formalisation of the approach outlined above would require a further generalisation of the theory \ibid{} to \vdcs{}. \end{remark}